 10. Take a TM Retreat—the Ultimate Way to Recharge

-To deeply refresh yourself from within, enjoy a one-day, weekend, or week-long TM Retreat.
+To deeply refresh yourself from within, enjoy a half-day online, one-day, weekend, or week-long TM Retreat.
 These programs offer a structured routine of extended TM practice, easy-to-learn and easy-to-practice Maharishi YogaSM Asanas (postures), and inspiring insight into higher states of consciousness.
 In just a few days, you’ll gain revitalizing rest and profound knowledge, and go home feeling truly rejuvenated.

 Many meditators regard a TM Retreat as the ultimate vacation because the deep rest and silence dissolve accumulated stress and tension and boost energy, creativity, and happiness for months after.